Example 3: Magnetic Spheres¶

 This code gives us the following scattering patterns:

-Next we need to generate the .vtk files describing the magnetised spheres.
+Test data (.vtk) with spheres in real space for 4 different ratio between magnetic strength and nuclear SLD can be found in the test data folder for coordinate data.
+For completeness, we provide the script to generate the .vtk files describing the magnetised spheres.
 For this we will use netgen, and the following python script:

 from ngsolve import *